 What is autism spectrum disorder (ASD)?

 Autism spectrum disorder (ASD) is a condition that affects people’s communication, social skills, and behavior.
-If you have ASD, you might find back-and-forth conversations challenging, navigate friendships differently, and have very specific preferences and routines.
+If you have ASD, you might find back-and-forth conversations challenging, navigate friendships differently, or have very specific preferences and routines.
 Characteristics of ASD include:

 Neurodivergence

 Sometimes, symptoms of other mental health conditions can look like symptoms of ADHD or ASD.
 For example, many people with social anxiety disorder don’t like eye contact and have trouble making friends.
 Some people with depression have very little motivation to complete tasks and have trouble staying organized.
 People diagnosed with bipolar disorder often act impulsively without thinking of the consequences.
-It’s important to receive a proper evaluation to rule out the possibility of other mental health conditions, physical health concerns, or learning disabilities that cause symptoms similar to ADHD or ASD.
+It’s important to receive a proper evaluation to rule out the possibility of other mental health conditions, physical health concerns, or learning disabilities that have symptoms similar to ADHD or ASD.

 How can I get evaluated for ADHD or ASD?